Circumcision: Society and culture

-Circumcision is one of the oldest surgical procedures in human history, and remains as highly emotional and controversial issue.
-Many societies hold a wide ranging perspectives and different cultural, ethical, or social views on circumcision.
+Circumcision is one of the oldest surgical procedures in human history, and remains a highly emotional and controversial issue.
+Many societies hold a wide-ranging perspectives and different cultural, ethical, or social views on circumcision.
 In some cultures, males are generally required to be circumcised shortly after birth, during childhood or around puberty as part of a rite of passage.